Br7eleven/Br7eleven/README.md

 # 💫 About Me

-I'm **Balaj Hussain** — a self-taught developer blending clean code with chaotic ideas.
+I'm **Balaj Hussain** — a Junior developer blending clean code with chaotic ideas.

 From browser extensions to AI-powered chatbots, I build full-stack tools that are fast, minimal, and built to ship.
-Currently focused on merging productivity and AI — using React, Flask, PocketBase, and OpenAI’s toolkit.
+Currently focused on merging productivity and AI — using React, Vite, Supabase, and

 I like my UIs sharp, my backends fast, and my projects finished.